sushil2601/javaScript_practise/REACT.md

     Costructor is used for initializing the component's state or performing any setup that is needed before the component is rendered.

 Q. What is the role of super keyword in constructor?
+Ans :-

-Ans :-  .super keyword is used in the constructor of a class component to call the constructor of the parent class.
+        .super keyword is used in the constructor of a class component to call the constructor of the parent class.

         .This is necessary to ensure that the initialization logic of the parent class is executed.

 Q. What is the role of render() method in component life cycle?
+Ans :-

-Ans :- Render() method returns the react elements that will be rendered to the DOM.
+    .Render() method returns the react elements that will be rendered to the DOM.

 Q. How the state can be maintained in a class component?
 Ans :-

     .this.setState() method is used to update the state.

     .this.state property is used to render the updated state in DOM.

 Q. What is the role of useContext() hooks?
 Ans:-

     useContext in react provides a way to pass data from parent to child component without using props.

 Q. What is createContext() method? what are Provider and Consumer properties?
 Ans :-

     .createContext() is a function in React used to create a context.
     .It returns an object with:
         .Provider